Dsm3674/Kai-Cenat-Live-Checker/README.md

 A Python-based tool that monitors Twitch streamers (like Kai Cenat) and instantly notifies you when they go live.
 Get alerts via desktop notifications or Discord webhooks — fully customizable and easy to run.

+(So far its currently Kai Cenat, I will add more like IShowSpeed later on).

 ---

 ### Features